devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 The mastery of both front-end and back-end development empowers you to understand how each component interacts with others.
 This comprehensive knowledge helps you create efficient, scalable, and maintainable web applications that deliver exceptional user experiences while maintaining robust functionality behind the scenes.

-## Essential Skills for Fullstack Developers
+## Essential Skills for Full-stack Developers

-A successful full stack developer combines technical expertise with essential soft skills.
+A successful full-stack developer combines technical expertise with essential soft skills.
 Here's what you need to master:

 ### Technical Skills